Echoes: Ancient & Modern

-Echoes: Ancient & Modern is a covers album by English music producer Trevor Horn, released on 1 December 2023 through Deutsche Grammophon.
+Echoes: Ancient & Modern is a covers album by the English music producer Trevor Horn, released on 1 December 2023 through Deutsche Grammophon.
 Like his previous album Reimagines the Eighties (2019), the songs feature orchestration and are sung by guest vocalists, with the exception of "Avalon", sung by Horn himself.
 Three of the tracks included—"Owner of a Lonely Heart", "Slave to the Rhythm" and "Relax"—are tracks whose original recordings were produced by Horn.

 Background

 Horn first mentioned the album in an August 2021 interview, suggesting that it was "eighties chill" compared to his previous album, Reimagines the Eighties (2019).

 Horn stated that "finding the right singers was as important as finding the songs, probably more so" and called it an album by himself "as a kind of auteur" that is "the artist commissioning other artists rather than them hiring" him.
 In regards to recording new versions of tracks he originally produced, Horn commented that as it is "an album under [his] name, there is a certain expectation to do the big hits" and he tried to think of different ways to approach his previous productions.
 Aside from these, Horn chose to cover "hit singles" that he enjoys.